Marine Geosciences Labs

 We aim at one of the most critical aspects of this challenge, which is to understand the role of ocean circulation in controlling marine systems and regulating key interactions between their components.
 The approach we take is based on integrating theoretical work with acquisition, processing, analysis and interpretation of (i) in-situ data and (ii) remote sensing data from satellites and from small unmanned aerial systems (sUAS).
 This multi-platform approach allows covering a variety of interactions over a wide range of spatial and temporal scales, thus improving substantially our ability to understand, monitor and protect the marine environment.

-Lab Leader: Dr. Regina Katsman
+Lab Leader: Prof. Regina Katsman

 The Laboratory of computational physics in marine sciences is focused on development of advanced numerical models and theoretical solutions, for a wide range of problems in the field of Earth sciences, in which non-linearity and interplay between different scales and parameters take place.